PeterShinners/comp/design/type.md

 ## Overview

-Comp provides three fundamental scalar types that serve as building blocks for all data.
-Numbers offer unlimited precision for exact computation.
+Comp provides three fundamental, simple types designed to be reliable building blocks.
+These numbers, strings, and booleans are not structures themselves.
+They have no fields, but they do have their own extensible type system and are strictly typed themselves.

+Numbers offer unlimited precision, avoiding integer overflow and precision loss.
 Strings handle text with integrated templating.
+Booleans represent concrete logical values that do not become or act like other types.
-Booleans represent logical values through the tag system.
-These scalar types automatically promote to single-element structures when used in pipelines, maintaining Comp's uniform data model.

-Each type has a corresponding shape for type specifications (`~num`, `~str`, `~bool`) and standard library module for advanced operations.
-The type system is closed - no user-defined scalar types exist, ensuring consistent behavior throughout the language.
+These simple types automatically promote to single-element structures when used in pipelines, maintaining Comp's uniform data model without mental overhead.
+Each type has a corresponding shape for specifications (`~num`, `~str`, `~bool`) and standard library module for advanced operations.

+The type system embodies principles that prevent common programming frustrations:

+- **No implicit conversion**: Types never automatically convert—prevents those "wait, why is this a string now?" moments
+- **Unlimited precision**: Numbers maintain exactness without overflow or rounding gotchas
+- **Template unification**: All strings support formatting through the `%` operator
+- **Total ordering**: Comparisons always succeed with deterministic results—no more "cannot compare X and Y" errors
+- **Semantic units**: Units provide meaning and safety for primitive values
+- **Closed type system**: Only three built-in types, everything else is structures.

+These principles create a type system that is both simple and powerful, avoiding the complexity and pitfalls of elaborate type hierarchies or sneaky automatic conversions.
 For information about how these types integrate with structure operations, see [Structures, Spreads, and Lazy Evaluation](structure.md).

 ## Boolean Type

 Booleans are the simplest type, represented by two built-in tags: `#true` and `#false`.
-They cannot be created from other types through automatic conversion - explicit functions must be used when converting values to booleans.
-This prevents ambiguity about truthiness that plagues other languages.
+They eliminate the "is 0 true or false?" confusion that exists in many languages—there's no automatic conversion from other types.
+Want to check if something is truthy?
+Use an explicit comparison.

 ```comp
 ; Boolean literals are tags